 The three movies begin with the Fellowship of the Ring.
 Frodo Baggins is the nephew of the wealthy, respected (if only because of his wealth) and usually reserved Bilbo Baggins.
 Bilbo returned from an adventure some 70s years before with treasure that included a ring of invisibility.
 We needn’t concern ourselves with that story here; read The Hobbit for details of his adventure.
 Frodo is perplexed when Bilbo puts on the ring at his 111th Birthday disappears and then abruptly leaves the Shire, homeland of the diminutive race of hobbits.
 Only the wizard Gandalf, who has been a friend of the family since Bilbo’s adventure, has a clue what the ring is; it is the One Ring, a ring forged to control the races of men, dwarves and elves in ancient times by Sauron the Great, servant of the Lord of Darkness himself, Morgoth.

-Here, Jackson diverts from Tolkien’s books, leaving out a key figure, Tom Bombadil and Frodo, Sam and some friends’ (two young hobbits, Merry and Pippin have joined by now) respite with him completely.
+Here, Jackson diverts from Tolkien’s books, leaving out a key figure, Tom Bombadil, and Frodo Sam and some friends’ (two young hobbits, Merry and Pippin have joined by now) respite with him completely.
 One can see why Jackson did this; Bombadil seems an anachronism in this story and adds almost nothing to the plot.
-Moreover, Jackson must have felt the pressure to get as much into the 3-hour movie as possible and there would simply have been too little time to develop Bombadil.
+Moreover, Jackson must have felt the pressure to get as much into the 3-hour movie as possible, and there would simply have been too little time to develop Bombadil.
 And yet, Bombadil is in fact a figure from Middle Earth’s mythological creation, a being so old one might call him an Angel.
 He also, I believe, convinced Frodo that no matter how bad Sauron could be, good will triumph in the end.
-Without Bombadil, Jackson was forced to put more weight on Sam’s shoulders to give support and encouragement to Frodo later on, and this, in turn, made Sam more of an antagonist toward a key figure, Gollum, that I think Tolkien would have liked.
+Without Bombadil, Jackson was forced to put more weight on Sam’s shoulders to give support and encouragement to Frodo later on, and this, in turn, made Sam more of an antagonist toward Gollum than I think Tolkien would have liked.
 But more of that problem later.
 For now, just be aware that if you read the books, you will not only get a beautiful glimpse of Middle Earth’s distant past, but perhaps also capture some of that glowing charm that permeates The Hobbit and underpins The Lord of the Rings.
-I read the trilogy while doing my GCSEs in the 70s and that charm is the only thing that allowed me to sleep at night.
+I read the trilogy while doing my GCSEs in the 70s, and that charm is the only thing that allowed me to sleep at night.

-In Bree, the gang meet Strider, a ranger who leads them toward the Elven stronghold of Rivendell, but along the way Frodo is stabbed by a magical blade of the Nazgul, Sauron’s nine servants who appear as riders in black on black horses.
-We something of the vampire in the Nazgul, because the blade gradually turns Frodo into wraiths, like them neither living nor dead.
-(Again, the movie watcher misses out here, because we are introduced to the cold evil of the ‘undead’ world in the Tom Bombadil chapter, but it is missing here.)
+In Bree, the gang meet Strider, a ranger who leads them toward the Elven stronghold of Rivendell, but along the way Frodo is stabbed with a magical blade by one of the Nazgul, Sauron’s nine servants, who appear as black riders on black horses.
+We see something of the vampire in the Nazgul, because the blade gradually turns Frodo into a wraith, like them neither living nor dead.
+(Again, the movie watcher misses out here, because we are introduced to the cold evil of the ‘undead’ world in the Tom Bombadil chapter of the book, but it is missing here.)

-The team eventually reach Rivendell in the movies, but only after Arwen, Strider’s crush since his childhood, extracts the ailing Frodo on a white horse and manages to evade the black-horsed Nazgul.
-This is not in the books, but it’s useful in the movies in showing that women are a powerful element of the story.
+The team eventually reach Rivendell in the movies, but only after Arwen, Strider’s crush since childhood, extracts the ailing Frodo on a white horse and manages to evade the black-horsed Nazgul.
+This is not in the books, but it’s useful in the movies, showing that women are a powerful element of the story.

 There, the Fellowship is born, consisting of Frodo, Sam, Merry, Pippin, Strider (who we now discover is heir to the throne of Gondor and in fact, named Aragorn), Boromir (Prince of Gondor), an elf called Legolas and a dwarf called Gimli.
 It’s interesting that in early stories by Tolkien (particularly the stories about Hurin in the Second Age of Middle Earth) dwarves are treacherous, loving gold almost more than friendships and family, and this reflects the character of dwarves in Germany’s Nibelungen myths and its derivative, Wagner’s Ring Cycle.
 In some ways, they can even be seen as the precursors to the character of Sauron, which was developed much later by Tolkien.